dopherdo/Tetris-RL/README.md

 # Tetris-RL
-Proximal Policy Optimization (PPO) for Tetris
+Deep Q-Learning (DQN) for Tetris

-A reinforcement learning project that trains an AI agent to play Tetris using the PPO algorithm with custom reward engineering.
+A reinforcement learning project that trains an AI agent to play Tetris using the DQN algorithm with Double DQN, Prioritized Experience Replay, and custom reward engineering.

 ## Project Structure